-Toddlers are at greater risk for illness than older children and adults.
-It is not unusual for toddlers to get five or six colds a year.
+Preschoolers are at greater risk for illness than older children and adults.
+It is not unusual for children to get five or six colds a year.
 Each can last about seven to 10 days.
 Colds are caused by viruses.
 Antibiotics do not help colds.
 To lower your child's exposure to illness:

-- Wash your child's hands before and after meals, after diaper changes, and after playing with toys. - Wash toys that your child puts in their mouth, especially toys that are used by other children. - Have people wash their hands before they hold or play with your child. - Whenever possible, keep your child away from large crowds and people who have colds. - Create a smoke-free environment.
+- Teach your child to wash hands often, especially before eating and after using the toilet. - Create a smoke-free environment.
 Children breathe in smoke whenever someone around them smokes cigarettes, pipes, or cigars.
 Secondhand smoke causes children to be at higher risk for serious health problems.
 These include ear infections, asthma, and upper respiratory infections.
 They also include other respiratory problems, such as pneumonia.